csreddy1/MyGitSession1/README.md

 # MyGitSession1.
-This is Edit1
+This is Edit2 from 2nd account csreddy1